gilliama/plantain/docs/get-started/overview.md

 # What is Plantain?

-Plantain is a local-first testing workbench for people who know what their product should do—even when they do not write automation code.
+Plantain is an open-source YAML-driven, AI-orchestrated test automation framework built in Python for any web UI, Swagger/OpenAPI service, and supported SQLAlchemy database.

 You describe the behavior in plain language.
 Plantain’s agent determines what must be clarified or observed, creates a reviewable test artifact, runs it through the same bounded runtime used by the CLI, and presents the evidence in the dashboard.

 ## The Plantain workflow